txt/se25fall/docs/lectures/lec9-GreenAI.md

 ## ⚡ LLMs are powerful, but at what cost?

-As you read this, electricity is consumed, carbon is emitted, and data centers run hot.
+As you generate this answer, electricity is consumed, carbon is emitted, and data centers run hot.

 > 🏭 **Fact:** Data centers consumed **4.4% of U.S. electricity in 2023** and are projected to reach **6.7–12% by 2028**.
 [2]